Classifying spaces of finite groups of tame representation type: Generalised quaternion groups

 and finally, $X=x+(xy)^{2q-1}$, $Y=y+(yx)^{2q-1}$.
 Then the group algebra has the following presentation:

-These relations imply that $(XY)^{2q}=X^3=(YX)^{2q}=Y^3$ is annihilated by $X$ and $Y$, and hence lie in $\Soc(\kQ)=J^{2q}(\kQ)$. \end{enumerate} \end{theorem} \begin{proof} This follows Dade~\cite{Dade:1972a}, with a change of variables in the second case.
-First, in both cases $X$ and $Y$ are in $J(\kQ)$ and are linearly independent modulo $J^2(\kQ)$, and therefore generate $\kQ$.
+These relations imply that $(XY)^{2q}=X^3=(YX)^{2q}=Y^3$ is annihilated by $X$ and $Y$, and hence lie in $\Soc(\kQ)=J^{4q}(\kQ)$. \end{enumerate} \end{theorem} \begin{proof} This follows Dade~\cite{Dade:1972a}, with a change of variables in the second case.
+To begin with, in both cases $X$ and $Y$ are in $J(\kQ)$ and are linearly independent modulo $J^2(\kQ)$, and therefore generate $\kQ$.